tomvanbraeckel/yamcs.github.com/docs/http/Stream_Updates.md

 [1,1,3,{"stream": "subscribe", "data": {"stream": "tm_realtime"}}]
 ```

 As a result of the above call you will get updates whenever anybody publishes data to the specified stream.
 With Protobuf, the data can be fetched with the `getStreamData()`-method on in the `WebSocketSubscriptionData` object.
-With JSON, you might see something like this sample output:
+With JSON, you might see something like this example output:

 ```json
 [1,2,3]